Frequently Asked Questions

 View the application deadlines by area of concentration.

-Please note: For PhD students seeking admittance for Fall 2020, the application deadline is May 1, 2020.
-However, in order to access the widest array of financial support, we encourage students to apply as early as a year in advance of their anticipated start date.
+Please note: For PhD students seeking admittance for Fall 2020, the application has closed.
+The Fall 2021 application will open in September of 2020.
+In order to access the widest array of financial support, we encourage students to apply as early as a year in advance of their anticipated start date.

-- How soon do we process completed information (i.e. When do we inform applicants about
+How soon do we process completed information (i.e. When do we inform applicants about the admission decisions)?

 Nearly all accepted applicants receive assistantships, and some receive additional fellowships.